310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Kuro norsmile %}
 Only ‘cause it’s you, I’d never let folks like Hasumi or Tetsu see me like this.
 I showed you an ugly side of me during The War, after all.

-Actually, that was the start of our relationship, wasn’t it— “Glasses boy”.[^3]
+Actually, that was the start of our relationship, wasn’t it— “Megane-kun”.[^3]
 {% endbubble %}

 {% bubble Kuro sighdrop %}